 The CAAP is a non profit organization that relies on the voluntary support of member organizations and individuals.
 By supporting its mission, members help create an influential network with a common vision where people can exchange ideas and collaborate.
 You could be a CAAP member too!
 It’s free.

-xx, Administrative Assistant
+Julie Karine Fortin, Administrative Assistant

-xx, Executive Director
+Nathalie Adams, Executive Director